Date: November 15th, 2016

 About Dr. Chris Heilman

 She does work with athletes of all kinds, one-on-one and in group/team settings.
-She’s also in the process of writing a textbook on sports psychology.
+She’s also in the process of writing a textbook on sport psychology.

 Dr. Chris Heilman Interview Details